 Student Financial Aid

-Guides students through the process of locating and applying for financial aid.
-Prepared by the Congressional Research Service for Members of Congress, updated June 2011.
+This page can help guide students through the process of locating and applying for financial aid.
+This information was prepared by the Congressional Research Service for Members of Congress.

 - The basics: getting started